Biblioklept/hyperessentials/README.md

 ![HyperEssentials Branding](https://raw.githubusercontent.com/Biblioklept/hyperessentials/main/img/hyperessentials-he.png)

-# HyperEssentials is on a hiatus until I find my will to actively work on these lists and modding gets stable again.
+# HyperEssentials is currently undergoing a HUGE rebuild of every single list.

 What you need to run the game and any mods that may have the usual requirements.
 Intended to be used as a base or as the absolute necessities to get the game running with some extras (usually quickstarts and additional script extender resources).